 One of the most advanced methods of professional water filtration is the process of ultrafiltration, a highly technical procedure that utilizes various types of filters comprised of semi-permeable membranes.
 These membranes remove minute particles that are suspended within the water, and can capture even smaller particles than are filtered out by microfiltration systems.

 Modern Ultra Filtered Water Technology

-The usefulness of ultra filtered or ultrapure water has increased over the years, as more applications for this extremely pure and clean standard of water have emerged.
-Although water may be potable, for example, and purified with agents such as chlorine, it may still contain harmful organisms such as giardia that happen to be resistant to chlorine treatments.
-But ultrafiltration or UF technology is almost entirely effective at even removing these particles, so many municipal water treatment facilities, for example, rely upon UF treatment to guard against contamination from cryptosporidium, giardia, and other organisms that could cause serious illness if ingested.
+The usefulness of ultra-filtered water has increased over the years, as more applications for this standard of water have emerged.
+Although water may be considered potable, for example, and purified with agents such as chlorine, it may still contain harmful organisms such as giardia that happen to be resistant to chlorine treatment.
+Ultrafiltration or UF technology is very effective at quantitatively removing these particles, so many municipal water treatment facilities, for example, rely upon UF treatment to guard against contamination from cryptosporidium, giardia, and other organisms that could cause serious illness if ingested.